 World Energy Outlook 2011

-IEA’s World Energy Outlook (WEO‑2011) tackles these and other critical questions (Consult the WEO‑2011 table of contents).
-With extensive data, projections and analysis, WEO-2011 provides invaluable insights into how the energy system could evolve over the next 25 years.
+WEO-2011 provides invaluable insights into how the energy system could evolve over the next quarter of a century.
 The book is essential reading for anyone with a stake in the energy sector.